Questions about your account should be directed to the Health Services Billing Office at (218) 726-7070.

 Health Services Eligibility and Costs

 All UMD students are eligible to use Health Services.
 Counseling services are available to UMD students at no cost.
-The student service fee covers office visits with medical providers for students taking six or more credits.
-Some services such as x-rays, lab tests, immunizations and injections, minor surgery and some special procedures, and medications do have charges (see Billable Services list below) that are billed to insurance.
+The student service fee (SSF) covers office visits with medical providers for students taking six or more credits.
+Some services such as x-rays, lab tests, immunizations and injections, minor surgery and special procedures do have charges (see Billable Services list below) that are billed to insurance.
 Students taking less than six credits (less than three credits during the summer) are eligible to use Health Services by paying a one-time-per-semester fee, which covers office visits.
 Co-pays and deductibles may apply as determined by the insurance company; students are responsible for these fees.